 LABEL DESCRIPTION Profile Name Enter a name for this rule.
-Scheduler Config Click Allow to select the time slot you allow client devices to access the Internet.
-Otherwise, click Block .
-SELECT ALL Click SELECT ALL then deselect the blocks you don't want or click on blocks separately to specify days and times to turn the WiFi on or off.
-DESELECT† ALL Click DESELECT ALL to remove all the WiFi scheduling.
-APPLY Click APPLY to save your changes back to the NBG6818.
-Back Click Back to exit the screen without saving.
+Scheduler Config Click to Allow or Block WiFi access to client devices.
+SELECT ALL Click SELECT ALL then de-select the blocks you do not want or click on blocks separately to specify days and times to turn WiFi on or off.
+DESELECT ALL Click DESELECT ALL to remove all WiFi scheduling.